Filtering or lane splitting is the fine art of threading your motorcycle between traffic to make progress.

-Don’t exceed a speed that would allow you to safely stop should the situation demand it.
+Don’t exceed a speed that would allow you to stop safely should the situation demand it.

 Just because you can doesn’t mean you should

-While filtering is a great tool to have using it at every available opportunity is liable to increase your risk of having an accident.
+While filtering is a great tool to have, using it at every available opportunity is liable to increase your risk of having an accident.

 Zig Zags (Pedestrian Crossings)

-As previously stated you can filter on zigzags provided you don’t filter past the car at the head of the traffic.
-However, this doesn’t make it a good idea as pedestrians are liable to cross between cars at these points leading to a high risk of a collision.
+As previously stated, you can filter on zigzags provided you don’t filter past the car at the head of the traffic.
+However, this doesn’t make it a good idea as pedestrians are liable to cross between cars at these points, leading to a high risk of a collision.

 Angry drivers/ road rage

-It’d be nice to say we could all act like civil adults and share the road but one of the biggest dangers you’ll encounter on the roads is other drivers.
+It’d be nice to say we could all act like civil adults and share the road, but one of the biggest dangers you’ll encounter on the roads is other drivers.

-Everyone should be aware of and watch out for angry drivers often peeved at an imagined “queue jump” or some other such faulty logic.
+Everyone should be aware of and watch out for angry drivers often peeved at an imagined “queue jump” or some other faulty logic.

-I’ve seen all sorts of childish behaviour from drivers as a reaction to motorcyclists filtering (myself and others) such as pulling across the centre lane to prevent progress, shouting, beeping and even once punching a passing moped rider.
+I’ve seen all sorts of childish behaviour from drivers as a reaction to motorcyclists filtering (myself and others), such as pulling across the centre lane to prevent progress, shouting, beeping, and even once punching a passing moped rider.

-Watch out, be careful and don’t get involved in any confrontation.
+Watch out, be careful, and don’t get involved in any confrontation.

-I’ve done it, he’s done it, we’ve all done it.
-If you hit a mirror stop and talk to the driver to assess the damage and what they want to do.
-Often there’s no damage and a simple apology is all that’s needed to resolve the situation amicably.
+I’ve done it; he’s done it, we’ve all done it.
+If you hit a mirror, stop and talk to the driver to assess the damage and what they want to do.
+Often there’s no damage, and a simple apology is all that’s needed to resolve the situation amicably.

 This amounts to 15,000 hours or a net benefit of €350,000 a day.

-In addition, emissions could be cut by 6% through these car owners switching to motorcycles creating a clear societal benefit for allowing motorcyclists to filter and encouraging the population to take up motorcycling particularly as a means of commuting.
+In addition, emissions could be cut by 6% through these car owners switching to motorcycles creating a clear societal benefit for allowing motorcyclists to filter and encouraging the population to take up motorcycling, particularly as a means of commuting.

-To put it in more visual terms: Imagine how much worse congestion might be if everyone in Hanoi sold their motorcycles, scooters and bicycles and bought cars
+To put it in more visual terms: Imagine how much worse congestion might be if everyone in Hanoi sold their motorcycles, scooters, and bicycles and bought cars.

-In addition to this all good motorcycle training schools can provide lessons suited to your needs and will be happy to focus on areas such as safe filtering.
+In addition to this, all good motorcycle training schools can provide lessons suited to your needs and will be happy to focus on areas such as safe filtering.